cs481-ekh/s21-team-soil/docs/index.md

 # Web Interface for predicted Soil Strength

 ## Abstract:
-Start with your project statement
-Sould be concise (~200 words)
-Descriptive enough for someone outside to understand

-This project is an web interface that enables engineers to predict soil stabilizer for given soil samples using different statistical and machine learning models.

-This web interface allows users to enter either a single soil sample or multiple samples contained in an Excel file.
+This project is a web interface that enables engineers to predict soil strength for given soil samples using different statistical analysis methods and machine learning models.
+The web interface allows engineers to enter either a single soil sample or multiple samples contained in an Excel file.
 Predicted stabilized soil strength will then be calculated for each sample using four different methods.
+A PDF file will then be generated outlining the parameters of each soil sample input and it’s respective prediction values for the four different methods.

+Engineers will be able to easily analyze their soil samples from the field without needing the time or knowledge to use R-Studio to manually evaluate their samples.
+They will be able to simply upload an Excel file to instantly get four different measurements.

+In addition, site owners will be able to track site user behavior.
+Google sign-in is used to track user sessions.
+This data is then stored for querying later.

 ## Project Description:
-Describe what you actually built
-How it works
-Screenshots

 ## Members:
  - Garrett Hansen